Metropolitan Board of Works: Creation

-To empower this body to coordinate work to plan and build infrastucture of the metropolis, Parliament passed the Metropolis Management Act 1855 which created the Metropolitan Board of Works (which took over the responsibilities of the short-lived Metropolitan Buildings Office and Metropolitan Commission of Sewers, established in 1845 and 1848 respectively).
+To empower this body to coordinate work to plan and build infrastructure of the metropolis, Parliament passed the Metropolis Management Act 1855 which created the Metropolitan Board of Works (which took over the responsibilities of the short-lived Metropolitan Buildings Office and Metropolitan Commission of Sewers, established in 1845 and 1848 respectively).
 It covered "the Metropolis", the area designated London in the 1851 census (an enlarged variant of the Bills of mortality area fixed in 1726), the alternative proposals had been the Metropolitan Police District; the coal tax area; or that used for the Metropolitan Interments Act 1852.

 It was not to be a directly elected body, but instead to consist of members nominated by the vestries who were the principal local authorities.
 The larger vestries had two members and the City of London had three.
 A few vestries were for tiny parishes who co-convened into a district board for nominating members to the MBW.
 There were 45 members, who would then elect a Chairman who was to become a member ex officio.
-The first nominations took place in December and the Board met first on 22 December 1855 where John Thwaites was elected as chairman.
-The board took over the powers, duties and liabilities of the Commission of Sewers and the Buildings Office on 1 January 1856.
+The first nominations took place in December and the Board held its first preliminary meeting on 22 December 1855 where John Thwaites was elected as chairman.
+The board formally came into being on 1 January 1856 when it took over the powers, duties and liabilities of the Commission of Sewers and the Buildings Office.